Hindu Munnani

-Hindu Munnani is a right-wing Hindu nationalist organisation based in the Indian state of Tamil Nadu.
-Hindu Munnani was set up by Rashtriya Swayamsevak Sangh (RSS) The organisation was founded in 1980 by Ramagopalan, a member of RSS and since its formation served as the platform for RSS and its subsidiaries known as the Sangh Parivar.
+Hindu Munnani is a right-wing Hindutva militant organisation based in the Indian state of Tamil Nadu.
+Hindu Munnani was set up by Rashtriya Swayamsevak Sangh (RSS), a right-wing Hindutva paramilitary organisation.
+The organisation was founded in 1980 by Ramagopalan, a member of RSS and since its formation served as the platform for RSS and its subsidiaries known as the Sangh Parivar in the region.